katwik/spr-game/README.md

 * Go to the GitHub repository
 * Locate the Code button above the list of files and click it
-* Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+* Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your
-* Open Git Bash
-* Change the current working directory to the one where you want the cloned directory
-* Type git clone and paste the URL from the clipboard
-* Press Enter to create your local clone.

 ## Credits

-### Media

 ### Code
+Inspiration was taken from Developed by Ed on developedbyed.com

 ## Acknowledgments

-I would like to take the opportunity to thank:
+I would like to take the opportunity to thank my mentor Rohit Sharma for the help and support he provided during this project.